You may already be familiar with the basics of customer relationship management or CRM software for your business.

 - You’re a new business or a self-employed individual looking to grow and expand your work.

-- You attend a lot of conferences, expos, and networking events, and you constantly collect a pocketful of business cards.
+- You attend many conferences, expos, and networking events, and you constantly collect a pocketful of business cards.

 - You plan many events on your calendar, but due to scheduling conflicts, you tend to miss a lot of them.